 Calvario: Leaves from ‘Monte San Cristóbal’ on a long route which takes it past the Alameda at 7:50 pm.

-Cristo Resucitado: The main procession on Easter Sunday, it passes by the Alameda at 12:00 pm
+Cristo Resucitado: This is the main procession on Easter Sunday and passes by the Alameda at 12:00 pm.

 Have you ever been to the Easter Processions in Malaga?
 Are you planning on going?
 Let us know in the comments below.

 If you are staying at Sunset Beach Club over the Easter Holidays and are interested in visiting the Holy Week processions in Malaga, please ask at our leisure desk, they will be able to give you more information and a full timetable of all the processions.